 Over the past several years, the invitational has been voted the #2 high school basketball showcase event of its type in the U.S. by CBS Sports/MaxPreps.
 Eric and the team work hard to bring together national and local teams to compete and demonstrate their talents in front of capacity crowds.
 Throughout the weekend, the event pumps over $1.9 million into the local economy – yet another way our company invests in sports and our community.

 Eric Horstman, President & CEO

 Bill Horstman, VP & Director of Corporate Projects

-Renee Dabbas, Director of Finance
+Renee Dabbas, VP of Finance